facebook/litho/_docs/tutorial.md

 }
 ```

 Some of this is familiar.
 We see the `Text` component from before.
 However, now we are passing it as a "child" property of a `Container`.
 You can think `Container`s like `<div>`s in HTML.
 Its a wrapper, usually simply used for collating things together (and some background styling).
-In fact, since components uses [Yoga][yoga], you can add flexbox attributes to layout the children of a `Container`.
+In fact, since components uses [Yoga](https://facebook.github.io/yoga/), you can add flexbox attributes to layout the children of a `Container`.
 Here, we simply set the padding and background color.

 How do we use this component?
 Its rather simple.
 In the `SampleActivity`, simply change the `ComponentTree` definition to